mndillon/toki-pona-nanpa-linja-n/README.md

 The index you speak (wan .. pen) can match the digit shown in a calendar UI (1..7, Sunday-first) with no extra mapping layer.
 ```

+NOTE: this usage is not the same as tenpo suno nanpa wan → the first day

 ### Example 2: Months of the year (mun sike)
 Define the ordered family of months as: